randomwalks/devart-template/project_posts/2014-02-03-My-Third-Post.md

 1. timeline loops over and over during idle.
 2. exhibition days special issue indication : weekday/weekend/holidays
-3. entire exhibition timeline will be shown on back side.
+3. entire exhibition timeline will be shown on back side. (in 3D landscape)
 4. each day has its own window containing the day's followers, taken items, etc. Focused day has a larger window than the rest.
 Due to safe rendering, multi-windows will be limited 5 (or more).

 key functions : webGL, multi-window, communicating between windows. dropping a specific day related information to a right window.